FireflyMigration/firefly-doc/30-Maintaining-the-Migrated-Application/95-Web-Development/90-Taking-a-migrated-application-to-the-web.md

 The developer's extensive application-specific knowledge and business know-how will be put to best use as they create REST API's that will expose the application data and logic to the front end.

 ### Client Side team (AKA Front End)
-This team will write the Angular, Typescript, HTML and CSS code that will consume the server side REST API and provide a rich beautiful user experience.
+This team will write the Angular/React/Vue/Blazor, Typescript, HTML and CSS code that will consume the server side REST API and provide a rich beautiful user experience.
 These technologies are widely used, and developers who are fluent in them are easy to come by.
 These developers do not need in-depth application knowledge, as they'll rely on the knowledge of the Server Side team that will expose the API's for them.